-It's crucial to know what you're doing and how to do it securely when moving oversized loads.
-Mistakes when moving heavy weights can result in accidents and injuries.
+When moving oversized loads, it's crucial to know what you're doing and how to do it securely.
+Mistakes can result in accidents and injuries.

-Here are seven tips to help make sure your load gets where it needs to go without causing damage to yourself or others along the way.
+Here are seven tips to help ensure your load gets where it needs to go without damaging yourself or others.

 1. Plan Ahead for Heavy Truck Transport